 Garden BirdWatch gathers information in a way that makes it possible to measure relative change in the use that birds make of gardens.
 This approach is similar to that used in many other long-running BTO surveys, and it is particularly suited to large-scale projects covering a wider range of different species at many different recording sites.

 The sheer size of Garden BirdWatch imposes constraints on the type of research questions that can be asked and the way in which the data mat be collected.
 Fortunately, the type of information gathered can be either readily coded on forms that can be automatically de-coded by a scanning machine or entered using interactive web applications online.
-Currently, the relative proportions of participants submitting returns on paper and online are similar.
-Both are equally acceptable, though the web system allows users to submit greater detail and also view previous observations, no matter how submitted.
+Both are equally acceptable, though the web system allows users to submit greater detail and also gives the option to view previous observations, no matter how submitted.

 How recording works

 Participants are asked to record the birds and other wildlife using their gardens, making records from the same place (their defined 'recording area') at more or less the same time or times each week.
 Continuity of recording effort is more important than the quantity of recording, since this is a relative measure of garden use changing from week to week.
 Only species actively using the garden are recorded, so birds seen from the garden in flight are not recorded.